marckean/marcseparation/_docs/16-experts-opinions.md

 - As for me practising punctilious adherence to rules?
 The report writer is really hanging onto this tiny point-in-time (one hour, on Friday, 15 October 2021), the report writer has really focused on this one **rule** episode from her obscured observation of me and the kids on that day in which I have already commented [above](/marcseparation/experts_opinions/#fun-to-serious-tense-in-the-room) and further [here](/marcseparation/my_initial_comments/#interactions-with-kids-in-front-of-the-report-writer), it was far from a suitable environment with unforeseen challenges to deal with i.e. the environment that the report writer had us in and the kids not having a break etc - not a situation to be fairly judged on and to take as gospel - it wasn't a natural environment for the kids and I and as such can't be judged fairly based on that.
 - So no, the kids won't turn out like pariahs, they won't turn out like social outcasts at all.
 - As for the **lack of flexibility with the mother**, she is impossible to deal with, as until settlement, it's all war for her.
 As you can see by my numerous pages on this site and as you can see from the various comments in this report from both Bec & Alex, the mother hates me, her friends hate me, I have already proven the fact that Alex is playing "*the game*" and my evidence I have [provided here](/marcseparation/child_support/) where Alex even says it herself, **the primary motivation is money** (child support), **the kids are secondary** to her and I have outlined Alex's lax / hands-off parenting style [here](/marcseparation/alex_parenting/).
+- As for punishing my kids, define punishing...
+Is this corporal punishment and involves infliction of physical pain upon the kids?
+Well as you can read in the report, I don't smack my kids and haven't done so for a very very long time, it's even acknowledged by Alex herself in the report.
+So, it's not corporal punishment.
+I don't have to anything like this.
+I am a big believer of **consistency** and **follow through** and I have punctilious adherence to this parenting style.
+This simple parenting style simply works.
+They know me, they know rules of what's right and what's wrong.
+Should they ever do something wrong, they get in trouble for it, to learn that it's not right they can continue to be good kids.

 ### Eating everything on plate